 What is the name of Astrid Lindgren’s most famous character?

 Astrid Lindgren’s most famous character is Pippi Longstocking.
-The little girl and her pranks came to be when she told her daughter stories to pass the time during an illness.
+The little girl and her pranks came to be when Lindgren told her daughter stories to pass the time during an illness.
 When Lindgren sprained her foot and was forced to stay in bed in 1945, she wrote down some of the tales; the rest is history.